apoorva666/Absenteeism-In-Employees/README.md

 The dataset contains the absenteeism records & the stated reasons of 700 employees over a period of 1 year.
 Our Machine Learning model has analyzed the relationship between all the features to predict if an employee is going to be absent for more than 3 days in a month or not, which is considered as a benchmark for excessive absenteeism.

-Features in the dataset are:
+Features in the dataset are:    <br />
  1   ID                         <br />
  2   Reason for Absence          <br />
  3   Date                       <br />